Likely One Of The BEST Video Tutorials On Modular Home Pricing I've Seen... BUT IT IS DATED!

 - Private Septic & Water - if you don't have access to public sewer and water, you'll need to establish costs for Nitrogen Septic System installation and water well drilling cost: $18K-$25K and $5K-$15K, respectively.

 You can get a rough idea of what your home might cost by using this simple method.
 Determine the approximate size of home you want.
 Find the rough cost per square foot (SF) based on the upgrades you want.
+Construction of the modules starts at $200 per square foot.
+This includes a ready to finish basement, most site work, and upgraded finishes.
 Multiply the two and you will have a "ball park" price.
-Here's an example:

 Every home, every project, is unique, which is why we call ourselves Custom Home Builders.
 From a budget saving standpoint, we've found that by building out basement and attic spaces we can increase the livable space while simultaneously reducing the cost/SF.
 Use